JuliaSmoothOptimizers/KnetNLPModels.jl/docs/src/tutorial.md

 reset_minibatch_train!(DenseNetNLPModel)
 ```

-The size of the new minibatch is the size define earlier.
+The size of the new minibatch is the size defined earlier.

 The size of the training and test minibatch can be set to `1/p` the size of the dataset with:
 ```@example KnetNLPModel